yousefelassal/quote-cron/README.md

 > The most precious gift we can offer anyone is our attention.
 When mindfulness embraces those we love, they will bloom like flowers.

 > If you cannot do great things, do small things in a great way.

+> One's friends are that part of the human race with which one can be human.